kubernetes/k8s.io/k8s.io/README.md

 ====
 Configure kubectl to target a test cluster on GKE.

-Use `make deploy` and wait for the service to be available-- the load balancer may take some time to configure.
+Run `make deploy-fake-secret deploy` and wait for the service to be available-- the load balancer may take some time to configure.

 Use `make test` to run unit tests to verify the various endpoints on the server.